sris-spec/FinanceLib/README.md

 # FinanceLib

 ## Package Overview
-FinanceLib is easy-to-use Python library that has modules for representing the visualizations and analysis of commonly used finance related terms through graphs and charts.
+FinanceLib is easy-to-use Python library that has modules for representing the visualisations and analysis of commonly used finance related terms through graphs and charts.

 ## Table of Contents
  ### Usage